ravenlocke/mis/README.md

 sys	0m0.627s
 </pre>

-This demonstrates the power of `mis`; the tool is rapid (1,000,000 searches on this network completed on a MacBook pro with 2.7 GHz Intel Core i5 in less than two minutes.
+This demonstrates the power of `mis`; the tool is rapid, with 1,000,000 maximal independent networks sampled on a MacBook pro with 2.7 GHz Intel Core i5 in less than two minutes.